Sonny Barger: Operation Cacus

-Operation CACUS concluded on November 10, 1987, when 38 Hells Angels members and associates in Alaska, California, Kentucky, North Carolina and South Carolina were arrested on various narcotics, weapons, explosives, and conspiracy charges.
+Operation Cacus concluded on November 10, 1987, when 38 Hells Angels members and associates in Alaska, California, Kentucky, North Carolina and South Carolina were arrested on various narcotics, weapons, explosives, and conspiracy charges.
 Barger was among thirteen people taken into custody in the Bay Area, where over 400 FBI, ATF, and California State Police personnel carried out 26 raids on homes and other properties, seizing more than 100 weapons, approximately $1 million in cash and drugs, and three methamphetamine laboratories.
 Two EPIC manuals and a homemade explosive device were discovered in Barger's home by federal agents.
+Tim McKinley of the FBI gave orders to the FBI agents who arrested Barger to place his handcuffed hands behind his back, which the agents ignored and placed his hands in front.
+McKinley joked to Sher and Marsden: "Good help is so hard to get".
+As Barger was being marched into the FBI's San Francisco office on November 10, 1987, Ted Baltas of the ATF approached Barger to take custody of him, Barger kicked him in the right knee and assaulted him.
+When McKinley came to Baltas's aid, he in turn assaulted him.
+Barger's last words to McKinley, a man he had hated, were: "Fuck you, McKinley, you're an asshole!"
+McKinley stated the trial was a desperate time for Barger as he stated: "When he gets scared and under pressure, he reverts to type.
+Cornered, trapped, he lashes out".

 A Hyatt hotel room key and a handwritten note — deemed to have been written by Barger after evaluation by a handwriting expert — listing Anthony Tait's hotel room number and rental car license plate number were also found at Michael O'Farrell's residence.
 While most of the Hells Angels arrested in Northern California were charged with drug offenses, Barger and O'Farrell were accused of conspiring to violate federal firearms and explosives laws.
 U.S. Attorney General Edwin Meese stated that Barger's arrest had averted five murders.
 Barger was formally indicted on December 15, 1987, along with twenty others.